fairDataSociety/FIPs/text/fdp-roadmap.md

 The dApp-user-namespace interaction at this point is sorted out, the only thing missing to fully replace web2 usage is the web3 backend services.

 Web3 backend services are dApps too, so initiating the connection and make requests towards them has the same steps as fetching frontend dApps:
-1. get meta-infromation of the dApp from the blockchain registry by its name
+1. get meta-information of the dApp from the blockchain registry by its name
 2. fetch the dapp state based on the acquired meta-information that contains the callable web3 service endpoints (e.g. PSS addresses) and the required request format.
 3. send the request towards the actual web3 service.